 - Create and implement a framework for measuring the environmental savings of secondary materials compared to the use of new ones

 - Explore new use cases for 3 selected material types

 - Engage the local community through a series of informative and educational activities

 Where we stand

 At Circular Berlin, we designed and built hausdermateriaisierung.org, the official website of the project.
-As well we are developing an open-source inventory tool for Materialmafia, connected to a digital marketplace for used goods (Restado).
-We are also developing a methodology for using measuring the environmental secondary materials, compared to the use of primary ones.
+As well we are developing an open-source inventory tool for Material Mafia, connected to a digital marketplace for used goods (Restado).
+We are also developing a methodology to estimate the environmental impact of secondary materials, compared to the use of primary ones.

 If you can’t wait for the event and want to contribute to Haus der Materialisierung’s activities – either as a private person or as an organisation – contact the initiative directly.